 The Green Kids are full of ideas!
 Here are just a few that have been implemented on campus:

-- Spearheading an effort to “bring your own fork” from home to encourage reusables
+Spearheading an effort to “bring your own fork” from home to encourage reusable

 Through incremental changes, we model the active stewardship of our school and the surrounding environment.

 The Kids' Green Committee was established in 2013, by a single 5th grade student.
 The Committee has since grown to more than 50 members who maintain a number of green programs within the school community.